World Trade Center (1973–2001): Major events

-February 13, 1975 fire
+February 12, 1975 fire

-On February 13, 1975, a three-alarm fire broke out on the North Tower's 11th floor.
+On February 12, 1975, a three-alarm fire broke out on the North Tower's 11th floor.
 It spread to the 9th and 14th floors after igniting telephone cable insulation in a utility shaft that ran vertically between floors.
 Areas at the furthest extent of the fire were extinguished almost immediately; the original fire was put out in a few hours.
 Most of the damage was concentrated on the 11th floor, fueled by cabinets filled with paper, alcohol-based fluid for office machines, and other office equipment.
 Fireproofing protected the steel and there was no structural damage to the tower.
 In addition to fire damage on the 9th through the 14th floors, the water used to extinguish the fire damaged a few of the floors below.
 At that time, the World Trade Center had no fire sprinkler systems.
 On March 12, 1981, the Port Authority announced a $45 million plan to install sprinklers throughout the World Trade Center.
+A disgruntled custodian, 19 year old Oswald Adorno, was discovered to have deliberately started the fire and was criminally charged.